lapnd/DistributedK8SCluster/README.md

 Follow [these instructions](https://docs.netmaker.org/quick-start.html) to set up your netmaker machine.
 This should be the cloud device hosted on an external provider.

-After this is set up, create two networks: one for the Proxmox machines, and one for the VMs.
-For each network, create an access token.
+After this is set up, create two networks: one for the Proxmox machines, and one for the VMs. **Make sure these networks do not have the '.' character in their names, or it may break provisioning scripts.** For each network, create an access token.
 Especially for the VM network, make sure the number of uses on the access token is sufficiently high that you won't run out, as this token will be used to automatically provision VMs.

 ## Proxmox Setup